mowbraysuburbs/Spotify_ETL/README.md

 </p>

 <p align="center">
-Using an ETL pipeline to investigate the change in hip-hop/rap genre over time
+Using an ETL pipeline to investigate the change in hip-hop/rap genre over time.
+Remind me to check on this repo in a year so I can provide a fancy graph.
 </p>

 ## Table of Contents